Details for Authors

 There several steps to submitting your paper:

-- Paper or Oral-only Abstract Preparation: Prepare the Paper content using the IEEE SusTech paper template (see Formatting below).
+- Regular Paper or Oral-only Abstract Preparation: Prepare the content using the IEEE SusTech paper template (see Formatting below).
 For Regular papers submit 4-8 pages inclusive.
-For oral-only, submit a 2-page extended abstract of the paper for the reviewers.
+For oral-only, submit a 2-page extended abstract for the reviewers.

 - Author Registration: Register a “lead author” with EDAS (if the lead author is not already registered).
 The lead author will submit the abstract and later the full paper.
 EDAS will send an email with the password.
 The author’s email address and the password will be used to access the system to submit the paper or extended abstract.

 - Change Password Credentials in EDAS (optional).
 Change the default password to one that is easier to remember.

 - Submission: Submit the paper or abstract at https://edas.info/N28911.
 This is a unique site with EDAS for the SusTech 2022 Conference.

 - Provide paper title and summary content of the proposed paper (approximately 100 words) – EDAS may refer to this as an “abstract”.